edunad/rawrbox/CONTRIBUTING.md

 - Use comments to explain complex sections of your code.
 - Write meaningful commit messages that describe the purpose of your changes.
 - Keep each pull request focused on a single bug fix or feature.
+- Make sure your files are formated, using clang-format 16.

 ## Reporting Issues